pinecoders/pinecoders.github.io/techniques/dsp/README.md

     hpma := hpma + input[i] * h
 ```

 with `inv` representing the inverted coefficients, and with `h` adding 1 to the first inverted coefficient.
-Make sure the sum of the non inverted coefficients is equal to 1 in the first place.
+Make sure the sum of the non-inverted coefficients is equal to 1 in the first place.

-The impulse response of an high-pass filter is equal to `impulse - lowpass(impulse)` where `lowpass` is the low-pass version of the high-pass filter, and its step response is equal to 1 minus the step response of its low-pass version.
+The impulse response of a high-pass filter is equal to `impulse - lowpass(impulse)` where `lowpass` is the low-pass version of the high-pass filter, and its step response is equal to 1 minus the step response of its low-pass version.

 <br/>